Friday, November 8, 2024

 Patrick has been forced into the closet by his career.
 When he somewhat unwillingly accompanies his costars to a drag show Will is in, he and Will fall quickly and hard for each other.
 They figure out how to make it work while Patrick remains mostly closeted.
 Some of their tricks are pretty hilarious, like Patrick dressing in normcore when they go see Will's teenage relative play a gig -- knowing that teens would never look twice at a man dressed like that.

-There is a fantastic secondary story about the original writers of the comic book Kismet in the 1940s and an original Kismet story they wrote that never made it to publication because it had a gay theme.
+There is a fantastic secondary story about the writers who created the comic book Kismet in the 1940s and an original Kismet story they wrote that never made it to publication because it had a gay theme.
 It was obvious that Ellis loves comic books and their history as much as he loves Birmingham.

 The bad: I've read several books lately in which a 20-something twink character worries that he is "too much" for anyone to love him.
 This is the first book in which I agree with the character.